ppy/osu-wiki/news/2024/2024-01-23-5wc2024-registrations-open.md

 The 5 Digit World Cup is an annual community tournament for players ranked #10,000-99,999 in osu! and features some of the strongest competition for the rank range.
 Each year, organizers from around the world seek out the best 5 digits from their country in hopes of winning the title of 5WC champion.
 This year is no different, and the prizes are even more grand than before.

 Last year, we received a staggering 2,740 registrations from 69 different countries.
-Against all odds, Team France (#4) managed to narrowly squeeze out a miracle: **two** back to back grand finals tiebreaker victories against Team Russia (#2) in a monumental 4-hour match.
+Against all odds, Team France (#4) managed to narrowly squeeze out a miracle **two** back to back grand finals tiebreaker victories against Team Russia (#2) in an exhausting 4-hour match.
 This came after having defeated an incredibly strong Team Netherlands (#1) in the prior losers bracket grand final.

 ## Changes From 2023